941 Tax Deposits Penalties: Late Payroll Tax Penalty

 Ideally, you should reach out for legal representation when you receive your first notice.
 The notice should outline the amount of your 941 late payment penalty.
 The IRS will likely demand immediate payment if you have an unpaid deposit.

-When you contact a tax professional about the failure to deposit penalties. they will talk with you about how to apply for penalty abatement for the FTD penalty.
-They’ll let you know if you’re likely to qualify for penalty abatement, and they’ll outline the forms and supporting documents you need to file.
+When you contact a tax professional about the failure-to-deposit penalties, they will talk with you about how to apply for penalty abatement for the FTD penalty.
+They’ll let you know if you’re likely to qualify for penalty abatement and outline the forms and supporting documents you need to file.

 They can also help you set up a payment plan if you have an unpaid deposit that you still need to take care of.
-Or they will help you explore other IRS resolution options.
+If these options don’t apply, they will help you explore other IRS resolution options.

 Get Help With the Late Payroll Tax Penalty